WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/extending-the-block-editor.md

-# Extending the Block Editor
+# Extending the block editor

 Let's look at using the [Block Style Variation example](/docs/designers-developers/developers/filters/block-filters.md#block-style-variations) to extend the editor.
 This example allows you to add your own custom CSS class name to any core block type.